conan-io/docs/examples/tools/system/package_manager.rst

 Conan provides a way to install system packages using the :ref:`system package manager<conan_tools_system_package_manager>` tool.

 In this example, we are going to explore the steps needed to package a system library and what is needed to consume it in a Conan package.
-For this illustration, we are going to package a simple C++ application that uses the `ncurses <https://invisible-island.net/ncurses/>`_ library.
+For this illustration, we are going to package a simple C application that uses the `ncurses <https://invisible-island.net/ncurses/>`_ library.

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2 repository <https://github.com/conan-io/examples2>`_ on GitHub: